ponyfoo/articles/words/2014-10-21_critical-path-performance-optimization.md

 Almost unsurprisingly, Pony Foo now fares _much better_ on [PageSpeed Insights][32] as a result.
 The issues noted in the mobile version are because cache headers used by external origins, such as `imgur.com` or `gravatar.com`, don't set far-future `Expires` headers and instead set them to short spans of time like 5 minutes.

 [![pagespeed-now.png][47]][32]

+Of course, that rating is a _"best-case scenario"_, because images are not optimized as aggressively as they could be, and long comment threads also damage performance, but we can all agree that Pony Foo is much more pleasant to read today than it was a year ago.

 > Yes, the site looks **a bit better overall**, as I've worked a bit on the _design and UX_ aspects as well; and I plan on writing an article about those topics as well!